51Degrees/documentation/src/examples/customelement/onpremise.md

 # Builder

-Now the @aspectengine needs one final thing.
-An @elementbuilder to construct it.
+Now the @aspectengine needs one final thing, an @elementbuilder to construct it.
-This needs to provide the @aspectengine with a logger and an @aspectdata factory, as in the previous example.
+This needs to provide the @aspectengine with a logger and an @aspectdata factory as in the previous example.
 However, it also now needs a data file.

 @startsnippets